All Episodes

 And I think that in thinking differently, we have to be deathly afraid of looking back on the last few years.

-And and it's not, you know, if you would have mentioned the Patriot Patriot Act and Sovereignty 15 years ago, 17 years ago, when it was coming out, there were so many people circa 2001, two, three, four, five.
+And it's not, you know, if you would have mentioned the Patriot Act and sovereignty 15 years ago, 17 years ago, when it was coming out, there were so many people circa 2001, 2034, 5.

-If you mentioned the Patriot Act, you were looked at this as this right wing moon or or the just this.
+If you mentioned the Patriot Act, you were looked at this as this right-wing moon or just this.

 Or coming on the other end.

-I guarantee if you polled most patriots, most Republicans, and probably most independents right now, they would see the connection between that they the way they've been lied to the last three years and this establishment global agenda that the Patriot Act was just one example of that, right?
+I guarantee if you polled most patriots, most Republicans, and probably most independents right now, they would see the connection between the way they've been lied to the last three years and this establishment global agenda, that the Patriot Act was just one example of that, right?

 Like trying to take your liberties away.

-Like, you know, you mentioned you like Intel, like it's fascinating to me.
+Like, you know, you mentioned like Intel, like it's fascinating to me.

 I got two bad Yelp reviews this morning and got some this interview I did with Charlie Kirk where I interviewed him taken down this morning in the span of six minutes.

-It's just like, okay, well, what's going on here, right?
+It's just like, okay, what's going on here, right?

-He's a he's an insurrectionist, or as Crying Chuck would say an erectionist.
+He's an insurrectionist, or as Crying Chuck would say, an erectionist.

-That's what he said from the Senate for.
+That's what he said from the Senate board.

-That's the guy who hasn't had erection in 40 years.
+That's the guy who hasn't had an erection in 40 years.

-Well, well, I guess that's one of the deals with Pfizer that didn't go so well, right?
+Well, I guess that's one of the deals with Pfizer that didn't go so well, right?

-Well, okay, I'm gonna stay away from that one.
+I'm going to stay away from that one.

-It's it's interesting, it's sad that the that that that's where we've gone, you know, and and now we're talking red flag laws, and now again, just making people think, not trying to be somebody that's just crazy, but like the frequency of these mass shootings, the last two, three months.
+And now, again, just making people think, not trying to be somebody that's just crazy, but like the frequency of these mass shootings the last two, three months.

 I don't know, man.

-And and I think people we we have to be hyper-vigilant of our freedoms, hyper-vigilant of our kids, and and you can't think for anybody that lives in this country or in this world right now to think that they can bake cupcakes and take their kids to soccer practice and be in some level of cognitive dissonance.
+And you can't think for anybody that lives in this country or in this world right now to think that they can bake cupcakes and take their kids to soccer practice and be in some level of cognitive dissonance.

 I'm not doing that.